vydd/easing/README.md

 # Easing

-This library includes commonly used easing functions, implemented in Common Lisp.
+This library includes commonly used easing functions (defined by Robert Penner), implemented in Common Lisp.
 Included with the library is an example program (implemented using [Sketch](https://github.com/vydd/sketch)).

 ![Easing](http://i.imgur.com/JVSj2zn.png)